 But I wanted a classic cream of mushroom soup (vegan, of course).
 And no, not like the one in the can.

-The ONLY way in which this is like the stuff in the can is that it can be used to make other dishes like my vegan green bean casserole (coming soon!), pasta, etc.
+The ONLY way in which this is like the stuff in the can is that it can be used to make other dishes like my vegan green bean casserole, pasta, etc. It's also featured in my vegan holiday recipes guide.

 But this… this soup has SO MUCH mushroom flavor and depth.